Jetmate/hackclub/workshops/pico-8/GettingStarted.md

 So, `spr(1, 10, 10)` will draw sprite number 1 at the point `(10, 10).`

+STOP: Before reading further, press `Ctrl-R` to execute your code.
+Please please do this before I tell you what happens!

+Have you seen it?

+...

 When you actually execute this (`Ctrl-R`), you may notice you still have artifacts from the console.
 To fix this, we will use the `cls()` function, which clears the screen.
 That way, anything you typed in the console earlier will be erased and won't block our view of the game.

 ```lua